-Transport Card "Troika" is an electronic card to pay for travel on public transport.
-"Troika" card deposit value is 50 rubles.
+"Troika" transport card is an electronic card to pay for travel on public transport.
+"Troika" card deposit value is 60 rubles.
 (Deposit may be returned when you return the card to the cashier.)
-Any type of ticket and the ticket for suburban electric trains can be recorded on the "Troika" card.
+Any type of ticket can be recorded on the "Troika" card.

 "90 Minutes" ticket.
 The ticket allows you to make one trip on the subway or monorail and unlimited number of travels in the ground transportation for 90 minutes.